p4-mapreduce

 /Users/awdeorio/src/eecs485/p4-mapreduce

-To detect busy waiting, time a master without any workers.
+To detect busy-waiting, time a Manager without any Workers.
 After a few seconds, kill it by pressing Control

 -C